whatSocks/FL-Division-of-Elections-scanners/README.md

-# Florida Division of Elections scanners
+# Florida Division of Elections Scanners

 note:This is a side project and not as rigorous as it should be, yet.